puppetlabs/puppet-docs/source/pe/3.0/console_classes_groups.markdown

 subtitle: "Grouping and Classifying Nodes"
 ---

-Groups, classes, and variables are used to control which Puppet configurations your nodes receive.
+Groups, classes, class parameters, and variables are the console's  used to control which Puppet configurations your nodes receive.

 **NOTE** To use the console to control node configuration, you must be logged in as a read-write or admin level user.
 Read-only users can only view node configuration data, they cannot modify it.